franleite/Getting-and-Cleaning-Data/coodbook.md

-Coodbook
+#Coodbook

 This is the cood book from tidy.txt

-Fieds
+#Fieds

-*Identifiers
+##Identifiers
-..*subject: ID from subject
+* subject: ID from subject
-..*activity: activity type done by subject andmeasured
+* activity: activity type done by subject andmeasured

 * Measures
 ..*tBodyAccMeanX